Get A Free Moving Quote

 Champaign, IL Neighborhoods | Where to Live in Champaign

-When you’re considering moving to Champaign, IL and need to decide on a neighborhood, keep in mind the further south you go, the more expensive and upper class the neighborhoods become.
+When you’re considering moving to Champaign and need to decide on a neighborhood, keep in mind the further south you go, the more expensive and upper-class the neighborhoods become.
 The best schools are also on the south side of the city.
 If you’re looking for inexpensive areas, search further north.
-Crime rates in the city follow the cost of living – there is more crime in the northern sections of Champaign as you get closer to Chicago, (Champaign is 135 miles from Chicago and driving from Champaign to Chicago will take about 2 hours on I-57 N).
+Crime rates in the city follow the cost of living in Champaign, IL – there is more crime in the northern sections of Champaign as you get closer to Chicago.

 Downtown Champaign – For Young Professionals Who Want to Be in the Heart of the City

 Main Street in downtown Champaign is lined with historic storefronts, consignment shops, and antique shops.
-Living anywhere within a two block radius of the intersection of Neil and Church Streets puts you close to the busier part of the city, with nightlife and access to entertainment.
+Living in Champaign IL, anywhere within a two-block radius of the intersection of Neil and Church Streets puts you close to the busier part of the city, with nightlife and access to entertainment.
 The safest areas of downtown are west of Washington Street.

 Campustown – Ideal for University Students

-An area centered on Green Street and covering about eight blocks, Campustown gets its name for the volume of university students that make this area their home.
+An area centered on Green Street and covering about eight blocks, Campustown gets its name for the volume of university students living in Champaign IL that make this area their home.
 Covering about eight city blocks with small businesses, bars, restaurants, and apartment buildings, Campustown has everything you need in walking distance.

 Kenwood – Good for Diverse Families

-Kenwood is a diverse, urban community with 3.5% of residents aged 5 and up speaking French at home and a high percentage of people with German and Irish ancestry living in the area, at 12.9% and 6%.
+Kenwood is a diverse, urban community with 3.5% of residents aged 5 and up speaking French at home and a high percentage of people with German and Irish ancestry living in Champaign, IL, at 12.9% and 6%.
 The Kenwood Elementary School is located in the neighborhood.

 Midtown – Perfect for Nature Lovers and Young Professionals

-Living in Champaign, IL means you experience all four seasons at their extremes.
-The lowest temperatures are in January and February with low temperatures averaging about 19 degrees.
-The highest temperatures are in June and July and the high average about 86 degrees.
-The climate is great for people that want to enjoy equal amounts of all four seasons and maintain a closet full of clothes ranging from tank tops and swimsuits to heavy winter coats and hats.
+Living in Champaign IL means you experience all four seasons at their extremes.
+The lowest temperatures are in January and February, with low temperatures averaging about 19 degrees.
+The highest temperatures are in June and July and the high average is about 86 degrees.
+The climate is great for people who want to enjoy equal amounts of all four seasons and maintain a closet full of clothes ranging from tank tops and swimsuits to heavy winter coats and hats.

-You’re going to want to bring an umbrella or two, and maybe a raincoat when you move to Champaign.
+You’re going to want to bring an umbrella or two and maybe a raincoat when living in Champaign, IL.
 Precipitation is definitely not lacking in the city, and neither are the clouds.
-In fact, there are more clouds than sun, and more days of rain than not.
+In fact, there are more clouds than sun and more days of rain than not.

 Things to Do in Champaign